 The reasons for the reduction in testosterone levels remain unclear.
 A rise in obesity and a decline in smoking have been suggested, since “testosterone levels are lower among overweight people and smoking increases testosterone levels.”
 The Marlboro Man was certainly manly and fit-looking.
 Other researchers have implicated estrogen-mimicking chemicals, ubiquitous in the environment.

 Conspicuously absent from the report are changes in life experiences over time.
 These trends are, however, routinely referenced when discussing incidence of this or the other disease or deficiency in women.
 Breast cancer is said to be associated with the modern woman’s propensity to delay or forfeit childbearing.
-Osteoporosis is exacerbated by women’s sedentary routines—they do less weight-bearing work than they used to (although in Kazakhstan, women still do plenty plowing).
+Osteoporosis is exacerbated by women’s sedentary routines—they do less weight-bearing work than they used to (although, as Borat attests, in Kazakhstan, women still do plenty plowing).

 Boyhood today, for example, means BB guns and “bang-bang you’re dead” are banned.
 Tykes are required to hack their way through a page-turner like One Dad Two Dads Brown Dad Blue Dads.
 The smashing success of politically incorrect books such as The Dangerous Book for Boys proves how desperate little boys are to be boys again—the book reintroduces a new generation of youngsters to the joys of catapult-making, knot-tying, stone skimming, astronomy, and much more.
 (Concocting rocket fuel from saltpeter and sugar is not in the book, but is a lot of fun—or so my husband tells me.)

 Boys are hardwired for competition; the contemporary school enforces cooperation.
-Boys like to stand out; team-work obsessed, mediocre school teachers teach them to fade into the crowd.
+Boys like to stand out.
+But team-work obsessed, mediocre, mostly female school teachers teach them to fade into the crowd.
 Boys thrive in more disciplined, structured learning environments; the American school system is synonymous with letting it all hang out.

 Sons are more likely to be raised without male mentors, since moms, in the last few decades, are more inclined to divorce (and get custody), never marry, or bear children out of wedlock.
 The schools have been emptied of manly men and staffed by feminists, mostly lacking in the Y chromosome.
 Although boys (and girls) require discipline, the rare disciplinarian risks litigation.